academe/osgb-tools/README.md

 square, i.e. the accuracy of the location, is determined by the number of digits and letters.
 A two-letter and five-digit NGR is a square of 1m, the smallest unit supported by OSGB.

-The NGT string can take any form, so long as the letters come first, then the easting then the northing.
+The NGR string can take any form, so long as the letters come first, then the easting then the northing.
 Examples for OSGB (these are all the same location):

     NT 0456 1230 (to 10m)